ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/external-dns.md

 ### Installation

-Configuration for a `ServiceAccount`, `ClusterRole`, and `ClusterRoleBinding` are necessary for the ExternalDNS deployment to support compatability with $productName$ and allow ExternalDNS to get hostnames from $productName$'s `Hosts`.
+Configuration for a `ServiceAccount`, `ClusterRole`, and `ClusterRoleBinding` are necessary for the ExternalDNS deployment to support compatability with Emissary and allow ExternalDNS to get hostnames from Emissary's `Hosts`.

-The following configuration is an example configuring $productName$ - ExternalDNS integration with [AWS Route53](https://aws.amazon.com/route53/) as the DNS provider.
+The following configuration is an example configuring Emissary - ExternalDNS integration with [AWS Route53](https://aws.amazon.com/route53/) as the DNS provider.
 Refer to the ExternalDNS documentation above for annotations and arguments for your DNS Provider.

 1. Create a YAML file named `externaldns-config.yaml`, and copy the following configuration into it.